PetarPetrov01/JavaScript-Fundamentals/README.md

 # JavaScript-Fundamentals
 Softuni fundamentals exercises
-Repository for all solutions to softuni exercises
+Repository for all my solutions to softuni exercises